Hwange National Park

-Hwange National Park in Zimbabwe is a national and one of the oldest park in Zimbabwe.
-It is located in the Matabeleland North Province north-west of the resort town of Victoria Falls.
-Established in 1929, the park is managed by the Zimbabwe Parks and Wildlife Authority and is one of the tourist resorts not only in the country but also in the sub-Saharan region.
+Hwange National Park in Zimbabwe one of the oldest parks in Zimbabwe.
+It is located in Matabeleland North Province south of the resort town of Victoria Falls.
+Established in 1928, the park is managed by the Zimbabwe Parks and Wildlife Authority and is one of the tourist resorts not only in the country but also in the sub-Saharan region.
 It is famous for its wildlife diversity which includes the Big Five as well as its flora and fauna.

 - When to visit: All year round Monday to Sunday 6 am to 6 pm

 - Fee: Entrance and accommodation fees are payable